 The Geohut is on the road out towards Hartinton, by West View Farm.
 It is usually open at weekends and Bank Holidays and admission is free.

-Alstonefield’s ‘GeoHut’ won joint first prize in the 2009 ENI Geological Challenge – see post on the Forum.
+Alstonefield’s ‘GeoHut’ won joint first prize in the 2009 ENI Geological Challenge.
 The photo shows Albert & Jill Benghiat (left), together with the other winners (for Westray Geological Exhibition in Orkney) at the formal presentation at the Geologists Association Meeting at Burlington House in London.

 The Geology of Alstonefield

 The Geology of Alstonefield reflects the geology of the Peak District, which is the southernmost link of the Pennine Chain.
 Alstonefield lies on the extreme south of that chain, on an irregularly shaped limestone dome, known as the White Peak.
 This is about 20 miles long from North to South, stretching from Castleton to Ashbourne and 12 miles wide from East to West stretching from Matlock to Buxton.
 The Carboniferous limestone on which Alstonefield is situated is the oldest rock exposed in the district and is enclosed by the ‘horseshoe’ of the Dark Peak gritstone open to the South.